To enhance local affordability. To foster inclusive communities.

 Some localities use revenues raised by their regulation to help fund affordable housing.
 The following localities have adopted such policies or are exploring the idea:

-• Portland, OR: In 2018, the City Council adopted an ordinance to collect two fees on short-term rentals: (1) a 2% fee on hosts who use booking agents to advertise or accept reservations, and (2) a $4/night fee on booking agents and “transient lodging intermediaries.”
-Portland estimated that the per-night fee could contribute $2.5 million to the housing budget.
-Revenue from the hosting fee would support the budget for the Tourism Improvement District.
+• Portland, OR: In 2018, the City Council adopted an ordinance to collect a $4/night fee on booking agents and “transient lodging intermediaries.”
+Revenue from the hosting fee goes to supporting affordable housing and homelessness initiatives in the Portland area.

 Related resources

-The resources in this section may be helpful to localities seeking to understand available policy options and how other localities have attempted to regulate short-term rentals.
+The resources in this section may be helpful to localities seeking to understand existing research, available policy options, and how other localities have attempted to regulate short-term rentals.

 How useful was this page?